Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• The maximum days under water over 5 years of Coca-Cola Europacific Partners plc - Ordinary is 446 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 446 days in the last 5 years of Coca-Cola Europacific Partners plc - Ordinary, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration:

-• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days under water of 157 days of Coca-Cola Europacific Partners plc - Ordinary is larger, thus worse.
+• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average time in days below previous high water mark of 110 days of Coca-Cola Europacific Partners plc - Ordinary is lower, thus better.

-• During the last 3 years, the average days below previous high is 90 days, which is lower, thus better than the value of 177 days from the benchmark.
+• During the last 3 years, the average days under water is 37 days, which is smaller, thus better than the value of 89 days from the benchmark.

 Performance (YTD)